h5bp/Front-end-Developer-Interview-Questions/README.md

 * Describe event bubbling.
 * What's the difference between an "attribute" and a "property"?
 * Why is extending built in JavaScript objects not a good idea?
-* Why is extending built ins a good idea?
 * Difference between document load event and document ready event?
 * What is the difference between `==` and `===`?
-* Explain how you would get a query string parameter from the browser window's URL.
 * Explain the same-origin policy with regards to JavaScript.
-* Describe inheritance patterns in JavaScript.
 * Make this work:
 ```javascript
 [1,2,3,4,5].duplicate(); // [1,2,3,4,5,1,2,3,4,5]
 ```
-* Describe a strategy for memoization (avoiding calculation repetition) in JavaScript.
 * Why is it called a Ternary expression, what does the word "Ternary" indicate?
 * What is `"use strict";`? what are the advantages and disadvantages to using it?